anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Programs must be written for people to read, and only incidentally for machines to execute.
+Quote: There is nothing impossible to him who will try.

-By: Hal Abelson
+By: Alexander the Great